People Who Refused to Be Defined by Their Past Accept 11 Challenges

 Many of us struggle when we attempt to deny the past; we act as though it never happened, or spend so much time in it that the rest of our lives are stuck.
 Acknowledging that your past is real, painful, or flawed and integrating it into your narrative is the first step.

-According to research on resilience, those who successfully recover from tragedy include the experience in their lives rather than just avoiding or repressing it, when you give yourself permission to acknowledge that this actually occurred.
+According to research on resilience, those who successfully recover from tragedy draw on their life experiences rather than just avoiding or repressing them, and do so when they allow themselves to acknowledge that it actually occurred.
 “I was mistreated, I made mistakes, and I was hurt,” placing an end to your denial.
 However, you may additionally choose that this won’t be the only thing that defines your past.

 For reflection, ask yourself what you’re refusing to face about your past, and how acknowledging it (rather than denying it) might loosen its grip on you.